La Verde Evans

 Brief Life History of La Verde

 When La Verde Evans was born on 12 September 1897, in Lehi, Utah, Utah, United States, her father, William Samuel Evans, was 42 and her mother, Martha Geneva Clark, was 40.
 She married Golden Marion Adams on 16 June 1920, in Salt Lake City, Salt Lake, Utah, United States.
-They were the parents of at least 3 daughters.
-She lived in Layton, Davis, Utah, United States in 1930 and Layton Election Precinct, Davis, Utah, United States in 1940.
-She died on 14 February 1951, in Ogden, Weber, Utah, United States, at the age of 53, and was buried in Kaysville, Davis, Utah, United States.
+They were the parents of at least 1 son and 3 daughters.
+She lived in Layton, Davis, Utah, United States for about 21 years.
+She died on 14 February 1951, in Ogden, Weber, Utah, United States, at the age of 53, and was buried in Kaysville City Cemetery, Kaysville, Davis, Utah, United States.

 Do you know La Verde?
 Do you have a story about her that you would like to share?
 Sign In or Create a FREE Account